 Take a look at this data, for example.
 The page I reviewed ranks for 792 keywords in total, and promises a total search volume of 1.4M.

-However, I can see that some of those keywords aren’t fully relevant to the page’s topic.
+However, I can see that some of those keywords (note: the keyword list and its respective URL are out of view) aren’t fully relevant to the page’s topic.
 Sure, they still match the overall site’s topic, just not the page itself.

 This also explains the page’s poorer rankings for those phrases.